 Offered: Fall.

-NURS 530 - Synergy Model for C.N.S.
-Practice (3)
+NURS 530 – Adult Health/Illness I for CNS (6)

 Students develop knowledge of the Synergy Model required for the clinical nurse specialist practice.
 Model assumptions, development, and applicability to C.N.S. practice are discussed, analyzed, and applied.
-6 contact hours.
+15 contact hours.

-Prerequisite: Graduate status, NURS 505 and NURS 506; and prior or concurrent enrollment in NURS 501, NURS 502, NURS 503, NURS 504, and NURS 510.
+Prerequisite: Graduate status, NURS 505 and NURS 506; and prior or concurrent enrollment in NURS 501, NURS 502, NURS 503, and NURS 504.

 Offered: Spring.

-NURS 540 - Differential Diagnosis for Nurse Practitioners (3)
+NURS 540 - Adult Health/Illness I for NP (6)

 Students are introduced to the diagnostic framework, clinical decision making, and evidence-based resources.
 Focus is on developing skills in diagnostic reasoning and differential diagnosis.
-6 contact hours.
+15 contact hours.

-Prerequisite: Graduate status, NURS 505 and NURS 506; and prior or concurrent enrollment in NURS 501, NURS 502, NURS 503, NURS 504, and NURS 510.
+Prerequisite: Graduate status, NURS 505 and NURS 506; and prior or concurrent enrollment in NURS 501, NURS 502, NURS 503, and NURS 504.

 Offered: Spring.